 Startup Showcase, a student business startup competition, is sponsored by the George R. and Martha Means Center for Entrepreneurial Studies at Illinois State University.
 Any ISU student may enter.
 The event is designed to link contestants to support resources and help them develop connections with potential investors, mentors, and the larger business community.

 Any student with a business idea should consider entering.
 It is not necessary to have a fully-developed business plan, just the ability to answer a few basic questions in the application.
-The application deadline is Friday, October 20.
+The application deadline is Monday, October 23 at 8:00 am.
 Awards include financial support and in-kind professional services.
 Past winners include Packback Books (featured on Shark Tank), Open Source Classroom, BizzBaits, Bow Lap Strap. and First Hand Museum.
 Don’t know where to start?
 Coaching is available for applicants.
 Contact (309) 438-2294.

 Disqualification.
 The Means Center reserves the right to disqualify, at its sole discretion, any individual or team for any reason.
 Reasons for disqualification may include, but are not limited to: plagiarism and other forms of academic dishonesty, infringement or misappropriation of the intellectual property of others, failure to comply with competition rules and requirements, and violation of established laws and regulations.